 In meetings with the DCA and the Hollywood Hills West Neighborhood Council (http://www.hhwnc.org), the general feeling was optimistic and excited that Russell’s artwork and inspirational vision was finally getting the care and attention it deserved.

-Fine Art Conservation Laboratories worked hand in hand with the Department of Cultural Affairs, CalTrans, The Hollywood Bowl, David Ryu LA City Councilman’s office
+Fine Art Conservation Laboratories worked hand in hand with the Department of Cultural Affairs, CalTrans, The Hollywood Bowl, the 4th District Councilman’s office

-Scott M. Haskins, Head of Conservation brought the “A” Team together with Luisa Pari and Anna Frassine with technician Denver Dillon to undertake the 3 week challenge of cleaning the 3,600 sq. ft painting, repainting damaged details and applying a heavy duty protective coating to facilitate future maintenance.
-See the short summary video at the end of this article.
+Scott M. Haskins, Head of Painting Conservation brought the “A” Team together with Luisa Pari and Anna Frassine with technician Denver Dillon to undertake the challenge of cleaning the 3,600 sq. ft painting, repainting damaged details and applying a heavy duty protective coating to facilitate future maintenance.
+The work was done in two phases.
+See the short summary video next paragraph below.

 See full image of mural After Restoration at end of blog post.

 BUT WAIT!!
 THERE”S MORE!!!
-In a meeting in City Hall after the restoration work was contracted, friends and neighborhood brought out historic photos that showed that the 7 ft gray painted section below the mural was actually part of the mural’s composition!!!
-It was decided to go ahead with the contracted restoration on the top 2/3rds and then address the fundraising and work on the bottom 1/3rd afterwards.
+In a meeting in City Hall after the restoration work of the top 2/3rds of the mural was contracted, friends and neighborhood brought out historic photos that showed that the 7 ft gray painted section below the mural was actually part of the mural’s composition!!!
+It was decided to go ahead with the contracted restoration on the top 2/3rds and then address the fundraising and work on the bottom 1/3rd afterwards as Phase 2.